yoavzai/Infinity/README.md

-Coding exercises and projects from Infinity program
+Coding exercises and projects from my time at Infinity program